ZeroCry/docker-steamcmd-ubuntu/README.md

 ### Example

-As an example, the following would install the 7 Days to Die dedicated server.
+As an example, the following would install the 7 Days to Die dedicated server:

     login <steam user> <steam password>
     force_install_dir ./7dtd
     app_update 294420
-    quit

-Note that the `quit` at the end is important, else `steamcmd` will just sit there looking at you.

 ## Disclaimer